web-widget/shared-cache/README.md

 When you include a header, the header value is included in the Cache Key.
 For example, if an HTTP request contains an HTTP header like `X-Auth-API-key: 12345`, and you include the `X-Auth-API-Key header` in your Cache Key Template, then `12345` appears in the Cache Key.

-To check for the presence of a header without including its actual value, use the `check_presence` option.
+To check for the presence of a header without including its actual value, use the `checkPresence` option.

 Currently, you can only exclude the `Origin` header.
 The `Origin` header is always included unless explicitly excluded.
 Including the [Origin header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Origin) in the Cache Key is important to enforce [CORS](https://developer.mozilla.org/en-US/docs/Glossary/CORS).
 Additionally, you cannot include the following headers: